A common retirement strategy can erode your IRA savings, Pew report finds

 Even though all classes of shares are invested in the same basket of investments — stocks, bonds, real estate and other investments — different classes may offer different features or services or have different underlying expenses for marketing, administration and other costs.

-Institutional shares — a class of mutual fund shares that are only available for sale to institutions only — typically require a large minimum investment, sometimes $100,000 or more, making them available only to employers pooling individual contributions from many people, or to very wealthy individuals.
+Institutional shares typically require a large minimum investment, sometimes $100,000 or more, making them available only to employers pooling individual contributions from many people, or to very wealthy individuals.
 Because institutional investors have a lot more money to throw around, these share classes have the lowest fees.

 Retail shares, on the other hand, are aimed at individuals and have low, or no, minimums.
 But retail share classes often charge much higher management fees than investor classes — a loss that compounds over time.